riboseinc/jekyll-theme-open-project/README.md

 - Blog post title: 3–7 words
 - Blog post excerpt: about 20–24 words, no markup

 ## Authoring content

 Content is expected to be authored in AsciiDoc.
-Some features, such as in-page navigation in software/project documentation and code listing copy buttons, require HTML structure to match the one generated from AsciiDoc by jekyll-asciidoc and won’t work with content is authored in Markdown, for example.
+Some features, such as in-page navigation in software/project documentation and code listing copy buttons, require HTML structure to match the one generated from AsciiDoc by jekyll-asciidoc and won't work with content is authored in Markdown, for example.

 ### Disabling copy button on code listings